-The Apurimac Canyon, in addition to hosting one of the most beautiful treks to Choquequirao, has the additional option of rafting down the river, with a level of difficulty from II to IV, very popular with those tourists looking to do less traditional activities.
+The Apurimac Canyon, in addition to hosting one of the most beautiful Choquequirao Peru Trek, has the additional option of rafting down the river, with a level of difficulty from II to IV, very popular with those tourists looking to do less traditional activities.

 The Apurimac canyon, as well as possessing stunning views along the journey, also hosts flora and fauna typical of the region, and which are promoted through different private and public institutions.
 Some of these are:

 Apurimac canyon, flora and fauna

 The Cloud Forests are of the highest importance for the conservation of species, owing to their physical-environmental heterogeneity, which favors a high diversity of species in the highest levels of abundance.

 This is an endangered species whose main habitat is the Cloud Forest.
 One of their main functions in the environment where they live is the dispersal of seeds.

 Another endangered species that needs great spaces in order to live, the Spectacled Bear carries out an important role in the food chain with the dispersal of plant seeds, thereby accomplishing the maintenance and re-growth of the forests; as well as acting as a pollenizer, carrying pollen on its thick fur.